 The witness managed to escape into her apartment “around the corner.”

-At that point, the woman who survived opens her door and “Woods forces his way inside, attacking her by stabbing her in the chest.”
+At that point, the 66-year-old woman who survived opens her door and “Woods forces his way inside, attacking her by stabbing her in the chest.”

 Woods heads for the elevator, emerges in the first-floor lobby and exits the building where police apprehend him.